Six Don Cossacks, three each of the two figures shown.

 Cossack units wearing this style of dress can be seen in World War I, the Revolution and Civil War and even into World War II.
 These dismounted cossacks also make great Russian infantry figures in summer dress for the latter periods.

-NOTE: All figures are sold plain (not primed) and without the bases shown.
+NOTE: All figures are sold plain (not primed or painted) and without additional basing.

 This product was added to our catalog on Saturday 09 January, 2010.